Resources

 What To Expect When Getting a Dental Crown

 To get a crown, you might need to visit a dentist for multiple appointments.
 During the first session, the tooth receiving the crown is examined and prepared.
 X-rays are taken of the teeth and jawbone surrounding it, and a root canal or filling procedure is done before the crown is placed.
+These pre-crown procedures could increase your dental crown costs.

-A tooth receiving a crown will be filed down on all sides, regardless of how minor or severe the damage is.
+A dentist will first file down a tooth on all sides before implanting a crown, regardless of how minor or severe the damage is.
 This makes space for the crown itself, but the amount of tooth that needs to get filed away depends on the type of crown itself.
-Fillings can be used to build up enough of the tooth to fit a crown in situations where decay is severe.

 Are Dental Crowns Worth the Investment?

 On average, crowns can last between five and 15 years, depending on the material used.
 It’s vital to continue brushing and flossing your crowns, as this will extend the lifespan of your piece.
+On the other hand, certain habits can damage or shorten your crown’s lifespan, like:

 • Chewing ice or hard foods